Your dosha and the secrets of healthy skin

 The health of our skin is often centred around the health of our digestion (there is a common saying in Ayurveda that if our digestion is healthy, then there will be no need for medicine).
 However, how your skin looks and feels isn't always down to your digestion, it can also be down to hormones.
 If you're having a hard time with your skin, we always recommend seeing a qualified doctor or dermatologist, and you might find the below tips helpful too:

-- Choose your fruits: favor sweet fruits such as grapes, lemons, limes, cherries, melons, avocado, coconut, pomegranates, mangoes, apples, berries, sweet and fully ripened oranges, pineapples and plums.
+Choose your fruits: favour sweet fruits such as grapes, lemons, limes, cherries, melons, avocado, coconut, pomegranates, mangoes, apples, berries, sweet and fully ripened oranges, pineapples and plums.
 Reduce sour fruits such as grapefruits, olives, papayas and sour, not-yet-ripened oranges, pineapples and plums as they can increase heat and acidity

 Choose your vegetables: favour asparagus, cucumber, cooked beetroots, sweet potatoes, green leafy vegetables, pumpkins, summer squash, broccoli, cauliflower, celery, okra, lettuce, sprouted beans, peas, green beans.
 Avoid the solanaceae nightshade family - hot peppers, bell peppers, tomatoes, aubergines, potato and the allium family, especially raw onions, garlic, radishes as these all increase heat and acidity